xubingyue/snackis/README.md

 Type ```fetch``` and press return in the reader to fetch email manually.
 Automatic fetching at regular intervals is supported through ```Imap Poll``` in ```Setup```.

 #### Email Security
-If you haven't previously used external clients with your email address, it's quite likely that you'll get an error when Snackis tries connecting to the server.
+If you haven't previously used external clients with your email-address, it's quite likely that you'll get an error when Snackis tries connecting to the server.
 Most email providers will send a message to your inbox with a warning and instructions on how to enable external access.
 Rest assured that there is nothing insecure about Snackis way of accessing your email, and as long as you don't type in your server-details anywhere else nothing bad can happen as a consequence of allowing external access to your account.

 #### Inbox
 Incoming traffic that needs approval arrives in the inbox, type ```inbox``` end press ```Return``` in the reader to open the inbox form.